-For example, one question you need to ask yourself is which keyword match types you should use in your campaign: Broad, Phrase, and/or Exact.
+An important question you need to ask yourself is: Which keyword match types do you want to use in your campaign: Broad, Phrase, and/or Exact?
 Amazon gives you the possibility to allocate your bid budget to keywords of these different types in your manual sponsored product campaigns.

-We will introduce you to the different Amazon keyword match types and give you tips on how to best use them to increase your sales while keeping your costs low at the same time.
+We will introduce you to the different Amazon keyword match types and give you tips on how to use them best to increase your sales while at the same time keeping your costs low.

-Different people use different search terms to find the same product and the ultimate goal is to have your listing appear for all search queries relevant to your product offering so that every potential buyer can find it – and buy it.
+People may use different search terms to find the same product.
+It’s your ultimate goal to have your listing appear for all search queries that are relevant to your product offering so that every potential buyer can find it – and buy it.